o3de/o3de.org/content/docs/user-guide/components/reference/physx/prismatic-joint.md

 When enabled, two planes are displayed showing the limits of the joint.
 Red and green planes show the **Lower linear limit** and **Upper linear limit**.
 A line displays the connection between the joint and the **Follower Entity**.

 **Select Lead on Snap**
 When enabled, snapping the joint to an entity in component mode will set the entity as the **Lead Entity**.
-The entity containing the joint component is excluded from this operation.
+The entity containing the joint component is excluded from this operation. **Note:** PhysX Prismatic Joint component does not support component mode at the moment.

 **Lead-Follower Collide**
 When enabled, the lead entity and follower entity (the entity containing the joint component) will collide.